darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/timeline.md

 Within the timeline, you can show the next and previous dates by scrolling your mouse; Ctrl+scroll to zoom in/out.

-You can also use timeline to select images by date range with mouse click+drag.
+You can also use the timeline to select images by date range by clicking and dragging your mouse.